user4223/ticket-decoder/README.md

 **Looking for build instructions?
 Take a look at the end of this document!**

 ## ticket-decoder
-Decoder can detect and decode uic918 content from aztec codes from given input images, verifies content and prints json result on stdout or dumps it into file.
+Decoder can detect and decode uic918 content from aztec codes from given input images/pdfs, verifies content and prints json result on stdout or dumps it into file.

 Check `ticket-decoder --help` for arguments.